pgolebiowski/tree-based-cli/README.md

     --output out
 ```

-## Goals

-* Asynchronous command execution
-* Trivial command-tree structure modifications
-* Documentation generated automatically
-* Intuitive navigation

-## Automatically generated documentation
+### 5.2.
+Automatically generated documentation

-The framework generates documentation on the fly.
-If your customers use your application incorrectly or just want to explore what is available, the library will present them with concise contextual guidelines.

-For example, if a user knows absolutely nothing about a program and invokes it without any arguments or with `-h`, `--help`, or `help`, the outcome would be similar to this:
+If a user knows absolutely nothing about a program and invokes it without any arguments or with `-h`, `--help`, or `help`, the outcome would be similar to this:

 ```
 $ cryptokit